lupyanlab/telephone-app/README.rst

 Chuck Martin <http://snakeycode.wordpress.com>.
 Thanks Chuck!

 You need to create a file called "local_settings.py" in the app root.
-It needs to define a string variable `LOCATION`.
+It needs to define a string variable `_LOCATION`.
 For now, just use 'local'.
+In addition, you can specify the database to use.
+The easiest is just to use sqlite, but the actual app uses postgres.

 .. code::

+    touch grunt/local_settings.py
-    echo "LOCATION = 'local'" > grunt/local_settings.py
+    echo "_LOCATION = 'local'" >> grunt/local_settings.py
+    echo "_DATABASE = 'sqlite'" >> grunt/local_settings.py

 4. Run the django test server.